 Textbooks may be purchased from the University Bookstore located on the third floor of Lee Hall.
-Textbooks may also be ordered online at the Bookstore’s website, Bookstore.
+Textbooks may also be ordered online at the Bookstore’s website.
+UMW Bookstore.
 Most Stafford Campus courses use the online feature to order textbooks.

 I heard all students must complete a foreign language, is that true?

 BLS students are not required to complete a foreign language, unless it is part of their major, e.g. International Affairs.
 See the following link for general education requirements.
 General Education Requirements